-- Institutional memberships in business, technical, and professional organizations consistent with your SNAP-Ed objectives and the effort to promote the provision of quality nutrition services to people eligible for SNAP benefits that were approved in your proposal and budget; - Organizational subscriptions to professional publications that are consistent with your SNAP-Ed objectives and the effort to promote the provision of quality nutrition services to SNAP-eligibles that were approved in your proposal budget; and - License fee for compliance with local regulations for food safety at community food tastings.
+- Institutional memberships in business, technical, and professional organizations consistent with your SNAP-Ed objectives and the effort to promote the provision of quality nutrition services to people eligible for SNAP benefits that were approved in your budget included with your contract; - Organizational subscriptions to professional publications that are consistent with your SNAP-Ed objectives and the effort to promote the provision of quality nutrition services to SNAP-eligibles that were approved in your budget included with your contract; and - License fee for compliance with local regulations for food safety at community food tastings.

-- Any memberships or subscriptions not approved in your proposal and budget; - Business or individual memberships (e.g., Costco, Sam's Club, etc.); - Professional registration or license fees paid by individuals are unallowable because the fees would be considered personal expenses, not institutional expenses; - Costs of individual memberships in business, technical, and professional organizations for nutrition personnel who work in SNAP-Ed; and - License or permit fees for farmers markets or food retailers.
+- Any memberships or subscriptions not approved in your budget included with your contract; - Business or individual memberships (e.g., Costco, Sam's Club, etc.); - Professional registration or license fees paid by individuals are unallowable because the fees would be considered personal expenses, not institutional expenses; - Costs of individual memberships in business, technical, and professional organizations for nutrition personnel who work in SNAP-Ed; and - License or permit fees for farmers markets or food retailers.